 Types of mental health apps

-- Depression and anxiety.
-Focus on helping individuals cope with stress and manage anxiety symptoms.
+Therapy apps and mental health apps focus on helping individuals cope with stress and manage anxiety symptoms.
 These apps may incorporate cognitive-behavioral therapy (CBT) techniques, relaxation exercises, and stress management tools.
 Users can learn effective strategies to challenge negative thinking patterns, practice relaxation techniques, and develop healthier coping mechanisms.

 Do mental health apps work?